 - Melt 10 tablespoons butter in heavy large skillet over medium heat.
-Add mushrooms and onion and saute for 5-6 minutes.
-Add green onions, celery, all the herbs, garlic, salt and pepper and sauté until celery is tender, 6 to 8 minutes more.
+Add shallot and celery and saute for 5-6 minutes.
+Add green onions, all the herbs, garlic, salt and pepper and sauté until celery is tender, 6 to 8 minutes more.

 - Preheat oven to 375°F. Generously grease a large skillet or baking dish.
 Place bread cubes in very large bowl.
 Add warm vegetable mixture; toss to combine.